dm-drogeriemarkt/selavi/README.md

 | local | all to localhost  |
 | development-h2 | use H2 database|
 | development-mysql | use local installed MySQL databse |

+## Watch mode (automatically re-build frontend sources when a file changes)

+Run the spring boot app (see above), then run webpack in watch mode:

+    $ node_modules/webpack/bin/webpack.js --watch

+Now, as soon as a Javascript source file changes, the webpack bundle is re-build and deployed

+## Watch mode (frontend tests)

+    $ npm run test

+Launches the frontend test runner in watch mode, eg. re-running the tests automatically when a source (or test) file changes